kanuleader/CV_latex/README.md

-# resume-latex
-Create your Professional/Educational resume using LaTeX
+resume using LaTeX

+- install texmaker on linx
+- build to make resume with pdf' format